malaybaku/VMagicMirror/docs/pages/english/tips/perfect_sync.md

 #### What is Perfect Sync?
 {: .doc-sec2 }

-"Perfect Sync" is the feature to achieve rich expression using [External Tracking](../docs/external_tracker).
+"Perfect Sync" is an advanced feature of [External Tracking](../docs/external_tracker), to achieve rich facial expressions.
 The feature is based on External Tracking, so it requires Face ID supported iPhone or iPad.

 Please see [External Tracking](../docs/external_tracker) beforehand, to understand how to use the system.

-From the technical view, Perfect Sync maps the blendshapes from iOS ARKit FaceTracking to VRM's BlendShapeClips.
+From the technical view, Perfect Sync maps the all blendshapes obtained by iOS ARKit FaceTracking to VRM's BlendShapeClips.

 #### Try Perfect Sync
 {: .doc-sec2 }

-*If you are hurry to go into how to model setup, you can skip this section.
+*If you already know how perfect sync works with other applications (like Vear), you can skip this section.

 There are 2 ways to try Perfect Sync right now.